 Address: 45007 Albion Street, Mendocino, California

-Did you know that the entire Village of Mendocino is a Historic Preservation District with Victorian sea cottages throughout town?
-Well now you do, and there’s one stunning example that can fill you in on all the deets.
+Did you know that the Village of Mendocino is a Historic Preservation District with Victorian sea cottages throughout town?
+Well, now you do, and there’s one stunning example that can fill you in on all the deets.
 The Kelley House is an ocean-view home over a century old and has been transformed into a museum that chronicles the history of these unique cottages.

 The historic Kelley House Museum features exhibits, items, and artifacts, including historical photos.
 Additionally, the Museum docents conduct two-hour walking tours detailing cottage architecture and outlining Mendocino’s logging and shipping history.